kryksyh/zephyr-stm32-demo/README.md

 west build -b <board_name> path/to/the/repo
 ```

+Replace `path/to/the/repo` with the folder where the application is located.

 > [!TIP]
 > If you have any issues during the build, please consult with [the build workflow](../../actions/workflows/build.yml) for this repo

-Replace `path/to/the/repo` with the folder where the application is located.

 ## Usage
 The application supports two modes: text mode and binary mode.
 In text mode, you can interact with the device using simple commands.
 In binary mode, you use Protocol Buffers for more complex communication.

 ### Text Mode
-To use the device in text mode, you need a terminal application like minicom.
+To use the device in text mode, you need a terminal application like `minicom`.
 Follow these steps:

 1. Connect to the device using minicom: